Funding a Cook Islands Trust

 What Assets Can Be Funded into a Cook Islands Trust

-A Cook Islands trust can hold virtually any asset class, though some are better suited to the structure than others.
+A Cook Islands trust can hold virtually any asset class, though some transfer more easily than others.

 Cash and bank deposits are the simplest assets to transfer.
-The process is a wire from a domestic bank to an offshore account held in the trustee’s name.
+The mechanics are a wire from a domestic bank to an offshore account held in the trustee’s name.
 There are no capital gains implications, no custody chain to negotiate, and no valuation complications.
 Most settlors maintain at least one domestic account for everyday expenses and trust distributions while moving savings and liquid reserves offshore.
-Transferring bank accounts involves offshore banking limitations, currency considerations, and source of funds documentation that should be prepared in advance.
+Transferring bank accounts involves offshore banking restrictions, currency considerations, and source-of-funds documentation worth preparing in advance.

 Stocks and investment accounts require more coordination.
 Securities can be transferred in-kind to an offshore brokerage account or liquidated and wired as cash.
 In-kind transfers preserve cost basis and avoid triggering capital gains but require the receiving institution to support the same securities.
 Not all offshore custodians hold U.S.-listed equities, so the choice between in-kind and liquidation depends partly on where the trustee maintains brokerage relationships.
-Transferring stocks and investments to offshore custody typically involves institutions like the Cook Islands Savings Bank, Swiss private banks, or Singapore custodians.
+Transferring stocks and investments to offshore custody typically involves institutions like Swiss private banks, Singapore custodians, or Cook Islands banking institutions.

 LLC membership interests are a common funding mechanism, particularly when the trust is structured to own an offshore or domestic LLC that in turn holds the underlying assets.
 Transferring LLC interests requires assignment documents, amended operating agreements, and coordination with any co-members.
-The transfer of an LLC interest is distinct from transferring the assets inside the LLC: the assets remain titled in the LLC’s name, and only the ownership of the LLC itself changes.
+The transfer changes ownership at the entity level, not the asset level.
+The assets remain titled in the LLC’s name, and only the membership interest moves to the trust.

 Closely held business interests including S-corporation stock, C-corporation shares, and partnership interests can be transferred but require careful analysis.
 S-corporation stock cannot be held directly by a foreign trust without terminating the S-election, so an intermediate entity is typically needed.
 C-corporation and partnership transfers involve their own documentation requirements including stock ledgers, board resolutions, and amended partnership agreements.

-Every asset transfer into a Cook Islands trust requires source of funds documentation.
-This is not optional.
+Every asset transfer into a Cook Islands trust requires source-of-funds documentation.
 Cook Islands trustees operate under international anti-money laundering standards and must verify the legitimate origin of all assets they accept.

-The level of documentation scales with the value of the transfer.
+The level of documentation scales with the transfer’s value.
 For employment income, tax returns and pay records are generally sufficient.
 Business sale proceeds require purchase agreements and closing statements.
 Investment gains need brokerage records showing account history.
 Inheritances require copies of wills or trust distribution documentation.

-Transfers above $1 million typically require more extensive documentation than smaller amounts.
-For assets acquired many years ago where original records may not be available, some trustees will accept a detailed narrative explanation, though this should be discussed with the trustee early in the process rather than discovered as an obstacle during funding.
+Transfers above $1 million typically trigger more extensive diligence than smaller amounts.
+When original records no longer exist for assets acquired years ago, some trustees will accept a detailed narrative explanation, but the settlor needs to raise this early rather than discovering it as an obstacle during funding.

-Preparing source of funds documentation in advance is one of the most effective ways to prevent delays.
-Trustees who are waiting for compliance documentation will not process transfers, and the resulting delays can stretch the funding timeline by weeks or months.
+Preparing documentation in advance is one of the most effective ways to prevent delays.
+Trustees waiting for compliance documentation will not process transfers, and the resulting hold can stretch the funding timeline by weeks or months.

 Valuation and Tax Reporting